 The Vice President for Human Resources will issue a determination of the Grievance Review Committee within a reasonable amount of time after the request for reconsideration.

-These rules shall be construed to protect the substantive rights of interested persons, to meet appropriate due process standards and to assure that Manhattan College complies with the ADA and implementation of the regulation.
+These rules shall be construed to protect the substantive rights of interested persons, to meet appropriate due process standards, and to assure that Manhattan College complies with Section 504 and the ADA.